microsounds/microsounds.github.io/.src/notes/index.md

 # Notes
-Writings and notes on random topics, sorted by date first posted.
+Writings and notes on random topics, sorted by date of first posting.